Arts management, society and creative entrepreneurship, master

 The programme admits approximately 15 new students every two years.

 Bachelor’s degree holders who have some work experience in arts management can apply.
-The programme demands an adequate knowledge of the English language, which must be demonstrated by the successful completion of one of the common language tests.
+The programme demands an adequate knowledge of the English language.

 Bachelor’s programme in cultural music research